jsbronder/asyncio-dgram/README.md

 - `connect((host, port))`: Creates a datagram endpoint which can only communicate with the endpoint it connected to.
-- `bind((host, port))`: Creates a datagram endpoint that can communicate with anyone, but must specified the destination address every time it sends.
+- `bind((host, port))`: Creates a datagram endpoint that can communicate with anyone, but must specify the destination address every time it sends.
 - `from_socket(sock)`: If the above two functions are not sufficient, then `asyncio_dgram` simply lets the caller setup the socket as they see fit.